Please note: Windowing is available for Enterprise customers only.

 Windowing in Alerts

-Currently, Windowing is available for Login Activity Based alerts for Box, Dropbox, and Okta Connectors.
+Currently, Windowing is available in Login Activity-based Alerts for Box, Dropbox, Google, Salesforce, and Okta.
 More Connectors and alert types will be added in the future.
-To use Windowing in your Alerts, please navigate to the Alerts Manager section and select a Login Activity Based Alert template.
+To use Windowing in your Alerts, please navigate to the Alerts Manager section and select a Login Activity-based Alert template.

 Setting the Window and Threshold

 Selecting “After a threshold is exceeded within a given time period” within the Alert will allow you to set the threshold and window.
 There is a minimum requirement of more than 2 events for a single user.
 If you would like to know about less than 2 events, we suggest setting a threshold without a Window.

 How does Windowing work?